 Parks with Purpose

 A “Parks with Purpose” effort has been engaging the community of Southeast Raleigh in creating a new green park facility that celebrates the local history, culture and natural environment.
 A Community Task Force selected the Bailey Drive Gateway site to create a place of community gathering, while also providing a space for environmental education and outdoor recreation.
-A Stewardship Crew of community members supports this and other parks spaces through engaging events and hands-on care.
+A Stewardship Corps of community members supports this and other parks spaces through engaging events and hands-on care.
 Funded by The Conservation Fund and in partnership with the City of Raleigh, the PWP initiative is one of several on the east coast.

 The Bailey Drive Gateway Project

-- The Community Task Force chose to design and construct the park on a site along Bailey Drive, adjacent to the Walnut Creek Wetlands
+- The Community Task Force chose to design and construct the park on a site along Bailey Drive, adjacent to the Walnut Creek Wetlands and part of the Walnut Creek Wetland Park

 News and Events

-- The community has selected, “A Walk in the Neighborhood” as the final concept plan.
+- The community selected, “A Walk in the Neighborhood” as the final concept plan.
 Check out the project website to learn more.

 - We unveiled artist Tiffany Baker’s artwork at the Bailey Drive Gateway site in 2021!
 Titled Our Reflective History, this homage to the Rochester Heights neighborhood’s rich history was celebrated with local food, music, and festivities.
 You can visit it today.